mrcjkb/shortcut2figtool/README.md

 e.g.:    shortcut2figtool('FileOpen') --> opens a new Figure

+See screenshot for example on how to use.
 The toolbar icons can be found by typing the following in the command
 window:
 fullfile(matlabroot,'/toolbox/matlab/icons/')